Have questions? We can help!

 No, currently the digital edition student materials are provided as downloadable PDFs that for the teacher's use.
 They must be printed out for students to complete on paper.

-The print edition of HealthSmart can be purchased by grade level for K-6, and by individual subject units or complete sets at Middle and High School.
-Grades K through 6 are $549.99 per grade.
+The print edition of HealthSmart can be purchased by grade level for K–5, and by individual subject units or complete sets at Middle and High School.
+Grades K through 2 are $129.99 per grade.
+Grades 3–5 include a classroom set of 30 student workbooks and are $149.99 per grade.
 Middle and High School prices are $91.99 per subject unit, with student workbooks available for $3 each, or $549.99 for a complete Middle School or High School set of all 6 units, plus $18 per student for a complete workbook set.

-The digital edition of HealthSmart contains the entire program, including all lessons from Grades K through 12.
-The cost is $199 for one teacher license that grants online access, plus a student license fee of $9 per student per year.
+With the digital edition of HealthSmart, users purchase a teacher license that grants a single educator online access to the program, plus a student license fee based on the number of students taught per year.
 The student license grants the teacher access to the program for a set number of students (a minimum number of students is required).
 Price breaks are given based on the total number of students, length of the license and special use considerations.
 Please call to discuss your needs.

 For more information about HealthSmart pricing, contact John Henry Ledwith at email@example.com or at 1-888-220-9455 x204.